Before first U.S. presidential debate, allies debate stakes

 "I think what we need is a big and bold performance on Wednesday night, and that's what he's going to give us," Christie said of Romney on ABC's "This Week."

-Romney comes into the first of three presidential debates with poor poll figures in important battleground states as he seeks to recover from a leaked video where the former private equity executive described nearly half of Americans as dependent upon government and who view themselves as victims.
+Romney comes into the first of three presidential debates with poor poll figures in important battleground states and as he seeks to recover from a leaked secret video where the former private equity executive described nearly half of Americans as dependents on government who view themselves as victims.

-Obama departed for Nevada, where he will hunker down with aides in a "debate camp."
+Obama departed for Nevada, where he will bunker down with aides in a "debate camp."

-Obama was not focused only on scoring points or coming up with zingers to use against his rival, his advisers said.
+But Obama was not focused just on scoring points against his rival, senior adviser David Plouffe told NBC's "Meet the Press."

-"The president and Mitt Romney clearly view the debates as a very different opportunity.
-The President sees this as an opportunity to continue his conversation with the American people as he been doing over the last several months," campaign spokeswoman Jen Psaki told reporters on Air Force One.

-"He wants to speak directly to the families - the people who are on their couches at home, having snacks, drinking a beer, drinking soda, whatever it is, and tuning in for the first time - and that's who he's speaking directly to."
+"I think the president's view is, he's not worried about zingers and lines, he's got time with the American people to explain to them his case for re-election," he said.

-Obama was joined on Air Force One by White House adviser David Plouffe, campaign strategist David Axelrod, chief of staff Jack Lew, economic adviser Gene Sperling and speechwriter Jon Favreau.
+Obama was joined on Air Force One by Plouffe, chief of staff Jack Lew, economic adviser Gene Sperling, and speechwriter Jon Favreau.

 The White House and Obama's campaign are guarding against complacency, with polls showing the Democrat ahead nationally by around 5 points, and much more in some swing states.